 So what does this mean for my rates liability?

 Once a property becomes empty, the first three months are exempt from rating (six months in the case of an empty industrial property).
 Thereafter, the full 100% rates are payable.
 There are certain types of empty property where no rates are payable, even after the three month period expires.
-Examples include properties with a rateable value under £2,900 (this was under £2,600 for the rating years 2011-2012 to 2016-2017, under £18,000 for the rating year 2010-2011, under £15,000 in 2009-2010 and under £2,200 in 2008-2009), listed buildings, ancient monuments, those formerly occupied by companies in administration, or a bankrupt person (where that person, company, or administrator remains liable), and those properties where the ratepayer is a charity or community amateur sports club and when next used will be wholly or mainly used for those charitable or sporting purposes, those where occupation is prohibited by law and those where the owner is the personal representative of a deceased person.
+Examples include properties with a rateable value under £2,900 (this was under £2,600 for the rating years 2011-2012 to 2016-2017, under £18,000 for the rating year 2010-2011, under £15,000 in 2009-2010 and under £2,200 in 2008-2009), listed buildings, ancient monuments, those formerly occupied by companies in administration, or a bankrupt person (where that person, company, or administrator remains liable), and those properties where the ratepayer is a charity or community amateur sports club and when next used will be wholly or mainly used for those charitable or sporting purposes, those where occupation is prohibited by law and where the owner is the personal representative of a deceased person.